-Athletes can be tested any time, any place.
+All athletes can be tested at any time, in any place.

-Testing can take place in-competition at events, or out-of-competition, in training venues, or even at an athlete’s home.
+Testing can take place in-competition at events, or out-of-competition, in training venues, tournament hotels, or even at an athlete’s home.

 Testing is intelligence-led and risk-based, however it will always be conducted with ‘no advanced notice’.

-Much of the testing process is the same as older athletes, however modifications are made to ensure minors are safeguarded.
+Much of the testing process is the same as adult athletes, however modifications are made to ensure minors are safeguarded.

 A selected group of tennis players are tested regularly as part of the Athlete Biological Passport (ABP) Programme.
-ABPs are used across tennis and other sports to determine whether players are using prohibited substances or methods.
+ABP programmes are used across tennis and other sports to as an additional instrument to detect whether players are using prohibited substances or methods that other forms of testing may not identify.

 Traditional anti-doping testing aims to directly identify prohibited substances and methods in an athlete’s blood and urine.